To create data filters for your source data, complete the following:

 - State: Use the slider to enable or disable the ETL configuration.
 Note that the ETL configuration is in effect only when you enable it.
 If you disable the configuration, the ETL filter is not in effect even if you have applied the ETL configuration to a traffic flow configuration.

-- Expand the Regex, IP/Network, or FQDN section, and click Add to the applicable parameters.
+- Expand the Regex, IP/Network, FQDN, NIOS HOST, IP/Network, FQDN DNS Record Type, OPHID, or ON-PREM HOST section and click Add to the applicable parameters.

 Regex: The Regex filter applies to DNS query/response events and RPZ events.
 You can specify any regular expressions for the member name.
 You can specify the Grid member name that processed the query.